RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ### Instructor availability and message responses

 **You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
-You can use email (talbert@gvsu.edu), drop-in hours, or grab me before or after class.
-Email is the best venue for me, but use what works best for you.
+You can use email (talbert@gvsu.edu), drop-in hours, appointments, or grab me before or after class.
+Email is the best venue for me, but do what works best for you.

-However, please note that I do not always respond immediately to messages.
-In particular **I do not typically check email between 6:00pm and 6:00am on weeknights**, and **I do not typically check email at all on weekends**.
+However, please note that I cannot always respond immediately to messages.
+In particular **I do not typically check email between 6:00pm and 6:00am on weeknights**, and **I do not typically check email at all on weekends** in order to prioritize time for family and other non-work pursuits.
 That said,

-- Messages sent on a weekday (Monday-Friday) before 4:00pm ET will get a response *the same day*.
+- Messages sent on a weekday (Monday-Friday) before 3:00pm ET will get a response *the same day*.
-- Messages sent after 4:00pm ET Monday-Thursday will get a response *the next day*.
+- Messages sent after 3:00pm ET Monday-Thursday will get a response *the next day*.
-- Messages sent after 4:00pm on Fridays or on the weekend will get a response *the following Monday*.
+- Messages sent after 3:00pm on Fridays or on the weekend will get a response *the following Monday*.

-**Please plan ahead for instructor availability.** For example if you have something to turn in on a Friday, and you send a question by email after 4:00pm, my reply may not come in time to help you; plan ahead for contingencies like this.
+**Please plan ahead for instructor availability.** For example if you have something to turn in on a Friday, and you send a question by email after 3:00pm, my reply may not come in time to help you; plan ahead for contingencies like this.

 ### Special accommodations and basic needs